Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

     - Corrects Call
     - [Correction only] Id of the original transaction that this transaction updates.
 Values in this row are the corrected ones and should replace the original values.
 Same format as transaction_id.
 Up-to 32 character string, can contain alphanumeric characters (i.e. 0-9A-Z) and the -.

+  * - custom_data
+    - Array of Custom Data Values
+    - JSON and XML formats only.
+This field is not included in response by default, and must be specified in the "include_columns" parameter.
+See table below for more information about the structure of this array.

   * - destination_phone_number
     - Destination Phone Number
     - The phone number where the call was transferred to (useful if an IVR transfers to multiple destinations).
 Up-to 20 character string, can contain numeric characters (i.e. 0-9) and the following additional characters: '-', '#', '*', 'x', and ','. '